-Legislative Changes Affecting The Average Health Care Costs In Retirement
+Legislative Changes Affecting Health Care Costs In Retirement

-Are you familiar with changes in legislation that have had an impact on the average cost for health care in retirement?
-Certain recent Congressional provisions have resulted in increased taxes, decreased Social Security benefits and increased average health care costs in retirement for retirees.
+Are you familiar with changes in legislation that have had an impact on retirement and health costs?
+Certain recent Congressional provisions have resulted in increased taxes, decreased Social Security benefits and increased mandatory health care costs in retirement for retirees.
 So what does this mean for you as a future retiree?
 It means that thanks to these provisions your cost of health care in retirement is now a mandatory expense.
 It also means that those who have no assets going into retirement will be forced to pay this increased health care costs out of their decreasing Social Security benefit check.
-For those who do have assets going into retirement, you are not off the hook – regulations now make it obligatory that you pay even higher average prices for your health care in retirement.
+For those who do have assets going into retirement, you are not off the hook – regulations (IRMAA) now make it obligatory that you pay even higher average prices for your health care in retirement.

 Health Care In Retirement – The Choice Is Really Not Yours

-Since 1993, thanks to a change in the Program Operations Manual systems for Social Security, it has been mandatory that when eligible seniors enroll in Medicare.
-Otherwise, if the eligible senior does not, then they will forever forfeit their rights to any past, present or future earned Social Security benefits.
-Luckily, in 2003, changes were made that allowed for late enrollment.
-However, if you enroll late in Medicare then you face a Late Enrollment Penalty that will remain attached to your name for the remainder of your life.
-So, in actuality you have no choice as to whether or not you wish to use Medicare, you have to and if you don’t you are penalized.
+Since 1993, thanks to a change in the Program Operations Manual systems for Social Security, it has been mandatory that when eligible seniors must enroll into Medicare Part A. Otherwise, if the eligible senior does not, then they will forfeit their rights to any past, present or future earned Social Security benefits.
+Luckily, in 2003, changes were made that allowed for late enrollment in retirement.
+However, if you enroll late in Medicare then you face a Late Enrollment Penalty that will remain attached to your name for the remainder of your retirement.
+So, in actuality you have no choice as to whether or not you wish to use Medicare as your sole health care choice, you have to and if you don’t you are penalized.

-Expect To Pay The Average Health Care Costs In Retirement, You Are Required Too
+In Retirement, Expect To Pay Health Care Costs, You Are Required Too

-Gone are the days when you could take advantage of your hard earned Social Security however you please and roll the dice on your health care costs.
-In today’s society you are forced to use Medicare for health care coverage purposes and furthermore forced to pay the premiums from your Social Security check.
-Therefore, it is wise to educate yourself prior to retirement on what the average health care costs in retirement actually are.
+Gone are the days when you could take advantage of your hard earned Social Security however you please and roll the dice on your health care costs in retirement.
+In today’s society you must use Medicare for health care coverage purposes and furthermore must pay the premiums from your Social Security check.
+Therefore, it is wise to educate yourself prior to retirement on what the health costs in retirement actually are.
 This is in an effort to properly plan for the impact that such obligatory costs will have on your Social Security benefit.

-According to Fidelity, last year a retired couple spends about $220,000 on health care in retirement.
-Mind you, this does not include any long-term care.
-Regardless, of how good some Medicare coverage may be, it does not cover all expenses.
+According to the industry, last year a retired couple spends about $354,000 on health care in retirement.
+Mind you, this does not include any long-term care cost either.
+Regardless, of how good some Medicare coverage may be, it does not cover all expenses and is not calculated correctly.
 In fact, it is estimated that it only covers an average of 51 percent of medical expenses.
-A lot of factors go into what your average health care costs in retirement will be and so it can be difficult to formulate a reliable guesstimate on your own.
+A lot of factors go into what your health care costs will be and so it can be difficult to formulate a reliable guesstimate on your own.

-How Do I Figure Out What My Average Health Care Costs In Retirement Will Be?
+How Do I Calculate What My Medicare Coverage Costs In Retirement?